meilisearch/documentation/learn/advanced/datatypes.md

 These sentences will be separated by soft and hard spaces exactly as explained in the [string example](/learn/advanced/datatypes.md#examples).

-### null type
+## `null`

 The `null` type can be pushed into MeiliSearch but it **won't be taken into account for indexing**.

 ## Possible tokenization issues

-Even if it behaves exactly as expected, the tokenization process may make less sense in some cases such as:
+Even if it behaves exactly as expected, the tokenization process may lead to unintuitive results in some cases, such as:

 ```
 "S.O.S"